Signs of an Abused Dog!

 Let’s see and know in deep.

 Long nails, healed wounds, being too skinny, and unhealthy hair are the signs of your pet neglected by its previous owner.

 Walking with an unusual gait and the body parts which they do not allow to touch are the signs that they may have been abused before.

 Other than these symptoms may be subtle.

 Your Pet’s Poor Body Condition

-You may see your dog having filthy coat, open sores, injuries, or wounds;
+You may see your dog having a filthy coat, open sores, injuries, or wounds;

 Then he is flea or tick-infested.
-He is limping, unable to walk, underweight, or have congested eyes or ears.
+He is limping, unable to walk, underweight, or has congested eyes or ears.